zuzavop/vbs-backend/README.md

 **Method:** POST

 **Description:** Accepts a JSON object with a temporal query and optional parameters.
 It retrieves a list of images based on the temporal query.

+**Required Parameters:**
+- `query`: The first part of the text query to search for in the dataset.
+- `query2`: The second part of the text query to search for in the dataset.

+**Optional Parameters:**
+- `k`: The number of results to return (default is 1000).
+- `dataset`: The name of the dataset to search in (default is "MVK").
+- `model`: The name of the model to use for the search (default is "clip-vit-so400m").
+- `add_features`: Whether to add features to the response (default is false).
+- `speed_up`: Whether to speed up the search by downloading a precomputed JSON file (default is true).

 **Request Body Example:**
 ```json